davidbwire/instant-ussd-app/readme.md

 ## About InstantUssd

-InstantUssd is a USSD development library.
+InstantUssd is USSD development library distributed as <code>bitmarshals/instant-ussd</code> composer package.
+This project recommends a file structure for incorporating <code>bitmarshals/instant-ussd</code> package to your code.

 Requirements
 ------------